 Reach out to a therapist to ask them about their approach and why they see outdoor therapy as a valued approach.

-Rae (she/her) is a white, queer settler of Irish & Scottish descent, currently residing and working on unceded and unsurrendered Algonquin Anishinaabeg territory.
-Rae graduated from the University of Victoria with a Bachelor of Education degree specializing in Art and Math, a Master’s degree in Social Work at Carleton University, and is completing her Forest and Nature School Practitioners certificate.
+Rae is a white, queer settler of Irish & Scottish descent, currently residing and working on unceded and unsurrendered Algonquin Anishinaabeg territory.
+Rae is a registered social worker, having graduated with a Bachelor of Education degree, specializing in Art and Math from the University of Victoria, a Master’s degree in Social Work at Carleton University, completed her Forest and Nature School Practitioners certificate with the Child and Nature Alliance of Canada, and is completing her Level One Nature-based Therapy certification with Human-Nature Counselling.
 Through curiosity and collaboration, Rae looks forward to connecting with your young people on the land.
+Wednesdays at The Little Tent.

 Kevin (he/him) a registered social worker and psychotherapist who works with children, youth and families through a nature-based therapy approach.
 Kevin strives to meet people where they are at and provide an engaging, experiential experience to work towards change.
 He specializes in working with neurodivergent folks and with families who would like to strengthen their bonds and improve communication.
 Kevin has completed a masters in Social Work from Carleton University and a Bachelors in Outdoor Adventure Leadership from Laurentian University.